azamsharpschool/MyPorfolio/README.md

 **Software Engineer | Full-Stack Developer | Problem Solver**

-Hi, I’m John — a software engineer passionate about building elegant, efficient, and user-centric applications.
+I’m John — a software engineer passionate about building elegant, efficient, and user-centric applications.
 With a strong foundation in both frontend and backend development, I specialize in crafting digital solutions that deliver real-world impact.

 ## 🚗 Car Price Prediction Using Machine Learning